section-engineering-education/engineering-education/content/articles/csrf-protection-in-php/index.md

 <!--more-->

-With this protection, the website rejects malicious access that sends requests with no or wrong CSRF token.
+With this protection, the website rejects malicious access that sends requests with no or invalid CSRF token.
 The following diagram shows the user request validation against the CSRF attack.

 If a genuine user posts the form with the proper token, the server processes the request.
-It rejects otherwise in the absence of the CSRF token parameter.
+Otherwise, it rejects in the absence of the CSRF token parameter.

 ![csrf-cross-site-request-forgery](/engineering-education/csrf-protection-in-php/csrf.png)